JereKuusela/valheim-infinity_hammer/publish/README.md

 	- Removes the setting `enable_undo` as obsolete (now always uses Server Devcommands undo if installed).
 	- Removes the setting `server_devcommands_undo` as obsolete (now always uses Server Devcommands undo if installed).
 	- Removes the settings `no_build_cost`, `no_durability_loss` and `no_stamina_cost` as obsolete (merged to `no_cost`).
+	- Fixes the rectangle shape having the dimensions reversed.

 - v1.29
   - Adds a new setting `Snap points for all objects` (default false).